NullNoname/dolphin/Readme.txt

 Dolphin-emu 3.0 - The Gamecube / Wii Emulator
 ==========================================
 This project is a modified version of Dolphin 3.0 that is buildable in Ubuntu 14.04 and 16.04, just for historical interest.
+AppImage build script is also available, which will produce an AppImage that can be run in 18.04.
 Please DO NOT report any bugs caused from this build to the Dolphin team!

 [Changes from original source]